-The National Labour Law (2007) and the National Labour Policy (2017-2020) provide legal basis for safe and decent working conditions in Afghanistan.
-The National Labour Law provide guidance around non-discrimination in recruitment (Article.
+The National Labour Law (2007), the National Labour Policy (2017-2020), and the Regulation on Compensating Work-Related Health Problems (2019) provide legal basis for safe and decent working conditions in Afghanistan.
+The National Labour Law provides guidance around non-discrimination in recruitment (Article.
 9), compliance with international conventions (Article.
 12), working hours (Article.
 30), breaks (Article.
 40), non-discrimination in payment (Article.
-59) and special provision for female and youth workers (Article.
-121,127-130).
-These further provides occupational health and safety regulations that provide legislation around safety trainings, hygiene rules, protective equipment, and medical treatment when necessary.
+59), special provision for female and youth workers (Article.
+121,127-130), and compensation (Article 134) of law and (Article 12) for contracted workers and (Article 14 & 15) for daily workers of the above regulation.
+These further provide occupational health and safety regulations that provide legislation around safety training, hygiene rules, protective equipment, and medical treatment when necessary.
 The law also addresses Work Standards and Regulations (Article.
-88), Regulation on Compensating Work-Related Health Problems (2009) as well as how labour disputes over terms and conditions of employment will be resolved in the public, private and joint sector (Article.
+88), Regulation on Compensating Work-Related Health Problems (2019) as well as how labor disputes over terms and conditions of employment will be resolved in the public, private and joint sectors (Article.
 89).
 The above terms and conditions apply to employees, workers, service workers, contractual workers, including the long-term consultants.
-However, some of these terms and conditions apply to community workers i.e., prohibition of child labour, prohibition of forced labour, prohibition of discrimination and maximum hours of work.
-The legislation requirements conform to guidance provided in WB's ESF and ESS2.
+However, some of these terms and conditions apply to community workers i.e., prohibition of child labor, prohibition of forced labor, prohibition of discrimination and maximum hours of work.
+The legislation requirements conform to the guidance provided in WB's ESF and ESS2.